 “(His) absence is like the sky, spread over everything.” ― C.S.
 Lewis,

-Today I’d like to introduce you to Patricia and Wayne, and their tribe Emmalee, Nick, and Joseph.
+Today I’d like to introduce you to Patricia and Wayne, and their beautiful little people: Emmalee, Nick, and Joseph.
 They are not clients.
 They are my friends.
 These photos were made when I visited them last month.

 Patricia and Wayne were my brother’s best and closest friends.
 Many times when he would visit me, he would be stopping by my house on his way to see them at their home in Virginia.
 I was always impressed that he would spend two days driving so he could see them for one day, since from Georgia to Virginia is a ten hour drive, even if you’ve got a lead foot.
 Tim kept telling me how I should go with him one time and meet them because Patricia and I are both smartasses and he just knew we’d hit it off.
 But my travel kept me going in all the wrong directions at all the wrong times, and we never did it.